-Take advantage of the many opportunities offered by Swiss Life Dynamic Elements and make your dream home a reality.
+Take advantage of the many opportunities offered by Swiss Life Dynamic Elements.
+Implement your goals in a self-determined manner and make your dream home a reality.
 Get an overview and find answers to important questions here.

 What is ad-hoc reallocation and what does it do?

 Ad-hoc reallocation is one of many options that Dynamic Elements offers.
-This allows you to reallocate contractual assets at any time from the return element to the security element – and vice versa.
+This allows you to determine for yourself at any time whether contractual assets are to be reallocated from the return element to the security element, and vice versa.
 This option can be extremely important if, for example, the mortgagee does not accept any fluctuations in the price of the assets you contributed.

-Definitely – you can use your contract for indirect repayment of a mortgage.
+Yes, you can certainly use your contract for indirect repayment of a mortgage.
 Most mortgagees, including Swiss Life, factor in your premiums in full.
 Would you like to know more about direct and indirect amortisation?
-Find out more
+Find out now

 The acquisition of residential property generally alters the need for financial risk coverage in the event of illness, accident or death.
 Higher risk coverage in the event of death is often a good idea and is required by the mortgagee in some cases.
-You can also easily implement higher risk coverage during the policy term.
+You can implement higher risk coverage in a self-determined manner during the policy term.
 If your contract includes Option Complete, increased risk cover can be provided even until you reach the age of 55 without a new medical examination, provided you are fully capable of working and not undergoing medical treatment.

 What is Option Complete?